Charles Holden: Early career

-At Midhurst, West Sussex, Holden designed Tudor-style façades for the Sir Ernest Cassel-funded King Edward VII Sanatorium (1903–06).
+Near Midhurst, West Sussex (now officially in Easebourne parish), Holden designed Tudor-style façades for the Sir Ernest Cassel-funded King Edward VII Sanatorium (1903–06).
 The building features long wings of south-facing rooms to maximise patients' exposure to sunlight and fresh air.
 The design is in keeping with the building's rural setting, with façades in the local tile-hung style.
 Pevsner called this "certainly one of the best buildings of its date in the country" and "a model of how to build very large institutions".
-He designed the sanitorium's V-shaped open-air chapel so that it could be used for both outdoor and indoor worship.
+He designed the sanstorium's V-shaped open-air chapel so that it could be used for both outdoor and indoor worship.
 Both buildings are Grade II* listed.
 Other hospitals he designed in this period include the British Seamen's Hospital in Istanbul (1903–04) and the Women's Hospital in Soho, central London (1908).

 For The Law Society he designed (1902–04) a simplified neoclassical extension to the existing Lewis Vulliamy-designed building in Chancery Lane with external sculptures by Charles Pibworth and a panelled arts and crafts interior with carving by William Aumonier and friezes by Conrad Dressler.
 Pevsner considered the façades to be Mannerist: "The fashionable term Mannerism can here be used legitimately; for Holden indeed froze up and invalidated current classical motifs, which is what Mannerist architects did in the Cinquecento."